Key takeaways:

-While choosing an intercom for your property might seem like a simple task, you know that the right access control experience can be the difference between receiving your delivery or missing it entirely.
-Having the right property technology is becoming increasingly important to prospective and current tenants, whether they’re residential or commercial.
+While choosing an intercom for your property might seem simple, the right access control experience can be the difference between receiving your delivery and missing it entirely.
+The right property technology is becoming increasingly important to prospective and current residential or commercial tenants.

-So, it may be time to consider adding a layer of convenience and security to your property by installing an internet-powered SIP intercom.
+So, it may be time to consider adding a layer of convenience and security to your property by installing an IP intercom system.
 Read on to learn what SIP intercoms are, how they work, and why a SIP intercom is the best entry system for your building.

 This post covers: